MonlamIT/Tibetan-Lexicon/README.md

-# Tibetan-word-lists
+# Tibetan-Lexicon

-This is a Tibetan word lists of 367011 and 107,000 entries.
+This is a list of Tibetan words with 367,011 and 107,000 entries.
 It is sorted alphabetically.
-In future, it is planned to add frequency data and sort the list by frequency of occurance so that the list can be used for keyboard auto-completion applications.
+In the future, we will add frequency data and sort the list by frequency so that the list can be used for keyboard auto-completion applications.